JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/tracing-neurons.md

 The sample that is listed in the Data Explorer, that we've opened in Horta, is the representation of the image data in the database.
 In general, a user never needs to change this information--it's a static snapshot of the image data.
 The sample is shared among all users who will work with that dataset.

 A workspace, by contrast, contains the neurons that a user has traced.
-The workspace initially belongs to and can only be seen by the user that created it, but it can be shared with other users and/or groups.
+The workspace initially belongs to and can only be seen by the user that created it, but it can then be shared with other users and/or groups.

 To create a workspace: